barthr/rosetta/README.md

 # Rosetta-snippets-cli
 cli application for rosetta, it opens the webpage from the search term and also goes to the specific language

+##NOTE -- Little sketchup and it actually works nice, but there is some code inside which doesn't work and is not that pretty, I made it in a few hours

 ```sh
 $ go get github.com/barthr/rosetta
 ```